someodd/someodd.github.io/phlog-mirror/_posts/2024-03-30-irc-server.gopher.md

 ---
-layout: post
-title: "Set up an IRC Server"
 date: 2024-03-30
-categories: notes
-tags: debian irc server linux
+tags:
+- linux
+- sysadmin
+title: Set up an IRC server

 ---

-* TOC
-{:toc}
 My journey setting up a little IRC server, with SSL support and services, on Debian 12.

 I feel like I went through a lot of struggles and research to get to the point of having a functional server.
 I tried various IRC daemons services, but ultimately decided to go with ngircd and atheme.
 I feel these are well supported, maintained and current.
 I also thought they were easier and simpler to understand and set up.
 An almost out-of-the-box experience.

-This is the setup I use for [my IRC server](/showcase/irc-server).
+This is the setup I use for [my IRC server](/services/irc-server.md).
 Try joining!

 If you're struggling feel free to contact me using info from [my about page](/about).